 Cash is readily available to fund selective growth, both internally (through capital expenditures) and externally (through acquisitions).
 We expect capital expenditures of approximately \$100 million in 2014.
-We continue to make investments for maintenance, efficiency improvement, and growth in businesses and product lines where sales are strong.
-With current capacity utilization rates still relatively low, our need to invest in additional productive capacity is limited.
+We continue to make investments to support growth in businesses and product lines where sales are strong, and for efficiency improvement and maintenance.
 As volumes improve, we expect capital expenditure levels to increase, but longer-term they will likely remain at or below total depreciation and amortization.
 Our incentive plans emphasize returns on capital, which include net fixed assets and working capital.
 This emphasis heightens the focus on asset utilization and helps insure that we are investing additional capital dollars where attractive return potential exists.

 Our strategic, long-term, 4-5% annual growth objective envisions periodic acquisitions.
 We are seeking acquisitions primarily within our Grow businesses, and are looking for opportunities to enter new, higher growth markets (carefully screened for sustainable competitive advantage).
-In January 2012, we purchased Western Pneumatic Tube for \$188 million.
-This acquisition aligns extremely well with our strategy to seek businesses with secure, leading positions in growing, profitable, attractive markets.
-Western established for us a strong competitive position in the higher return, higher growth aerospace market.
-In 2013, we acquired two smaller, complementary businesses in this aerospace tubing platform.
+On July 1, 2014 we jointly announced with Tempur Sealy the purchase of their three U.S. innerspring component production facilities for total consideration of \$48 million.
+See page 29 for additional details regarding this acquisition.